 A recent study by Claro Wellbeing found that more than a third of employers are wellbeing washing.

-A study by McKinsey Health Institute found a big disconnect in people's perceptions of company culture at different levels of an organisation – many employers simply don't know that their employees are unhappy.
+A study by McKinsey Health Institute found a big disconnect in leaders' perceptions of employee wellbeing compared to the employees themselves.
+Many employers simply don't know that their people are unhappy.

 Employers rate the mental health and wellbeing of their employees 22% more favourably than employees themselves.